chitneedihemanth/COVID19_Chatbot/README.md

 # COVID19_Chatbot
-This is a RASA AI conversational chatbot to show the active cases for a state and zone status
+This is a RASA AI conversational chatbot developed to show
+1. Active, Recovered and Total cases per the requested state
+2. Zone wise status for the requested district in India